 By doing this, you can share tips and encourage each other on your journey.

-Whether that is through networking events or even through community groups online.
-There are other freelancers looking to connect and you can learn from each other.
+Whether that is through networking events or even through community groups online, there are other freelancers looking to connect, and you can learn from each other.

-For example ‘freelance writers’ and select the group’s category to search on Facebook or similar designed platforms like LinkedIn.
-These groups are great as they usually post freelance gigs too and are also good for sharing your projects.
+For example, ‘freelance writers’ and select the group’s category to search on Facebook or similar designed platforms like LinkedIn.
+These groups are great as they usually post freelance gigs, too, and are also good for sharing your projects.

 Facebook groups, like SocialFixt offer free mentoring schemes for members to join.
 I was blessed enough to find a mentor who had been in a similar industry as me.
 I also have my own Freelance Creatives Business Building Group where you can connect with other freelancers.